Tecnarca/mostlyai-engine-prize/README.md

 Note that there is no relation from the input csv folder to the output folder.
 The output folder will always be in the folder you launch the training command from.

+I have uploaded the Stage 1 datasets in `scripts/stage_1_datasets` in case you want to test the above commands.

 ### License